 - Frequent releases and dynamic design changes has been a constant challenge for testers to certify the e-commerce website/App.

-- Mobile device fragmentation has become a problem area for testers/software developer to make sure that the application works as per requirement across various versions in given OS.
+- Mobile device fragmentation has become a problem area for testers/software developers to make sure that the application works as per requirement across various versions in a given OS.

 - The diversity of applications with different capabilities has made testing quite a challenge for multi-devices operating in multiple platforms.
-Apparently, test cycle grows with every device, every software update and every operating system which requires vigorous application testing approach to meet quality and performance of the application across devices.
+Apparently, test cycle grows with every device, every software update, and every operating system which requires a vigorous application testing approach to meet the quality and performance of the application across devices.

 The Manual – Automated testing blend